Kids Indoor Play Activities to Improve Your Child’s Decision Making Skills

 State a hypothetical scenario to your little one.
 Ask them “If you were stuck on a deserted island and you could only take three things with you, what would they be?”
 Ask them to justify why they’ve chosen those items.
 For instance, if they choose three toys to take with them to the desert, ask them “But what will you eat?”
 This constructive play game is more suitable for older preschoolers.

 We hope you enjoy playing these indoor fun games with your little one.
-Osmo offers a wide range of STEM games for kids that boost kids’ imaginations and decision-making skills
+Osmo offers a wide range of STEM activities for kids that boost kids’ imaginations and decision-making skills